 fossil clone URL --proxy Proxy-URL

 It is annoying to have to type in the proxy URL every time you sync your project, though, so you can make the proxy configuration persistent using the setting command:

 Or, you can set the "http_proxy" environment variable:

 fossil setting proxy off

 Or unset the environment variable.
 The fossil setting for the HTTP proxy takes precedence over the environment variable and the command-line option overrides both.
-If you have an persistent proxy setting that you want to override for a one-time sync, that is easily done on the command-line.
-For example, to sync with a co-workers repository on your LAN, you might type:
+If you have a persistent proxy setting that you want to override for a one-time sync, that is easily done on the command-line.
+For example, to sync with a co-worker's repository on your LAN, you might type:

 fossil sync http://192.168.1.36:8080/ --proxy off